ppfeufer/eve-online-intel-tool/README.md

 ![](images/fleet-comp-bottom.jpg)

 ### Hint
-This plugin works best with WordPress themes utilizing the Bootstrap Framework.
+This plugin works best with WordPress themes using the Bootstrap Framework.
 If your Theme doesn't use it, you might end up having to tweak it here and there a bit.
 Works best with the [EVE Online WordPress Theme](https://github.com/ppfeufer/eve-online-wordpress-theme)

 ### Requirements